Birmingham Brain and Spinal Cord Injury Lawyer

 People diagnosed with TBIs or SCIs often face entire lifetimes of medical and rehabilitation expenses.
 Farris, Riley & Pitt, LLP has obtained multiple verdicts and settlements in excess of $1 million for these types of clients.

-Our firm will not only work closely with your medical provider, but we will also consult esteemed experts in order to achieve the most favorable possible outcome to your case.
+Our firm will collaborate with your medical provider and consult experts to secure the best possible outcome for your case.
 We are passionate about these types of accidents.

 Kirby Farris and Ken Riley are both lifelong Alabama residents who now reside in Birmingham.
-They are committed to helping the people they consider their friends and neighbors.
+They commit themselves to helping the people they consider their friends and neighbors.

 You should also know that Farris, Riley & Pitt, LLP provides legal representation on a contingency fee basis, meaning you only pay us when you receive a monetary award.
-Call (205) 324-1212 today to have our attorneys review your case and discuss all of your legal options during a free consultation.
+Call (205) 324-1212 today to have our brain and spinal cord injury lawyers in Birmingham review your case and discuss all of your legal options during a free consultation.

 Cases We Handle